 I Don't Feel Comfortable Talking About This With Others

 I get it!
-This is an uncomfortable and extremely personal discussing to have with someone.
+This is an uncomfortable and extremely personal discussion to have with someone.
 You are opening up to another person about your deepest desires that you have hidden from the rest of the world.
-And most of the time you will have this kind of discussion is with someone you are just getting to know.
+And most of the time you will be having this kind of discussion with someone you are just getting to know.

-This kind of discuss can make a person feel vulnerable, exposed, uncomfortable, judged; all combined with the potential fear of being rejected for desires.
+This kind of discussion can make a person feel vulnerable, exposed, uncomfortable, judged; all combined with the potential fear of being rejected for your unique desires.

 - you are not the only one feeling this way, we all feel this way.
 Years of social programing telling us what we like is wrong, doesn’t go away over night.
 But know this submissive, Dominant, switch, new, experienced, young and old, we all have a bit of discomfort when revealing our true selves to others.